 Any of these symptoms can exist at birth, be acquired after birth as a result of hereditary or environmental influences or as a result of trauma to the face.

 A consultation, examination, and x-rays will be completed prior to treatment.
 Drs.
-Dwyer, Clark, Repa, Williams, Unterman, Lalani and Shrewsberry will use x-rays and models to show you exactly how your surgery will be approached.
-This helps you understand the surgical process and the extent of the treatment prescribed.
+Dwyer, Clark, Repa, Williams, Unterman, Lalani and Shrewsberry will use x-rays and models to show you exactly how your surgery will be approached to help you understand the surgical process and the extent of the treatment prescribed.
 Our goal is to help you understand the benefits of orthognathic surgery.
 If you are a candidate for corrective jaw surgery, Drs.
 Dwyer, Clark, Repa, Williams, Unterman, Lalani and Shrewsberry will work closely with your dentist and orthodontist during your treatment.
 The surgery can move your teeth and jaws into a new position that results in a more attractive, functional and healthy dental-facial relationship.